scifir/scifir-units/README.md

 coordinates_2d class allows to create software with positions in 2D.
 It has a very similar interface to coordinates_1d, it's initialized with an string of the form "1 m,2 m" or "(1 m,2 m)" because the character '(' can be present or not.
 It's, as coordinates_1d, a template class, and can then specify coordinates of any scalar_unit (usually, length), or with a float, if there's no unit that represents adequately the coordinates, or if it's needed to save some memory (because the float is lighter than a unit in his consumption of memory).

 coordinates_2d can be used as cartesian and as polar coordinates at the same time.
 It has x and y as member-variables, which can be of the type of any scalar_unit or a float.
-When working with polar coordinates, they calculations are stored as x and y, that's, as cartesian coordinates, but when accessing it, with functions like get_p() and get_theta(), they give the values in polar coordinates.
+When working with polar coordinates, the calculations are stored as x and y, that's, as cartesian coordinates, but when accessing it, with functions like get_p() and get_theta(), they give the values in polar coordinates.
 Then, at the same time, coordinates_2d behave as cartesian and as polar coordinates, by storing the values only once, not two times.
 Then, coordinates_2d is like a dual object, it contains cartesian_2d and polar_coordinates inside.

+point_2d is equivalent to coordinates_2d, it's intended to be used as a point in 2D instead of as a position in 2D (as coordinates_2d). point_2d has the same functionalities as coordinates_2d, that's, the same functions and member-variables, but its use is intended to be semantic, it provides clarity as when in the program the data represents a position (as coordinates_2d) or an abstract point in 2D (as point_2d).

 ```cpp
 coordinates_2d<length> x = coordinates_2d<length>(1_m,2_m);